Reed-CompBio/BIO331-F20-M2-interactome-properties/README.md

 ```

 :question: Does your degree distribution look similar across all networks?
 Try plotting the log-transformed plot.
 Look to the code in `plot_graph.py` for details.

+:question: Your code may take a few minutes to run (the Shortest Paths for all node pairs is time-intensive).
+If your code takes more than 10 minutes to run, you can drop plotting this curve for the BioGRID datasets.
+See the optional task below for another way to get around this issue.

 ## :star: **Task G**: Compare Measures Across Yeast, Human, and Fly interactomes